Debugging Stream Applications

 Containers

-Data Flow uses the Common application properties
+Data Flow uses common application properties

 and the Spring Boot Common Tags